About the Cape Cod Canal Region

 KIDS RIDE FREE- This is a special 2 hour sightseeing cruise because KIDS RIDE FREE!
 Available during the summer schedule only at 4:00 pm, Monday through Saturday.

-There's nothing cooler than a great live band, watching the sun set, cruising the Canal.
+There’s nothing cooler than a great live band, watching the sun set, cruising the Canal.
 Available during the summer schedule only at 8:00 pm on Friday and Saturday evenings.
+21+ only.

 For further information about the Canal Region, please visit: